 Ulster Bank sues Apple objector and brothers over Wicklow site

-The Apple Data Centre Site.
+The Apple data centre site in Athenry, Co Galway.
 Apple walked away from the project after a series of objections, including one from Brian McDonagh.
-Ulster Bank is now suing Mr McDonagh and his brothers over unpaid loans provided for the purchase of a Wicklow site, on which planning approval was secured for a data centre.

 One of the objectors to Apple’s Athenry data centre is facing a €22 million claim from Ulster Bank over unpaid loans.

-Mr Justice Paul McDermott ultimately dismissed his challenge, ruling that he lacked the necessary legal standing to challenge An Bord Pleanála’s decision for reasons including that he does not live close to the site and had not participated in the planning process.
+Mr Justice Paul McDermott ultimately dismissed Mr McDonagh’s challenge, ruling that he lacked the necessary legal standing to challenge An Bord Pleanála’s decision for reasons including that he did not live close to the site and had not participated in the planning process.

 Mr Justice McDermott said the court was satisfied there had been “significant non-disclosure and lack of candour” by Mr McDonagh, which had not been sufficiently explained, in his action in relation to his interest in challenging the development.

-The plaintiffs seek judgment for €22 million as well as declarations that the brothers were in breach of a 2014 agreement to deal with their debt.
+The plaintiffs are seeking judgment for €22 million as well as declarations that the brothers were in breach of a 2014 agreement to deal with their debt.

 It arose out of a 2007 loan for €21.8 million to the brothers to buy the Kilpedder site.
 Planning permission was obtained for a data centre on the property but ultimately it did not proceed.